Random matrix ensembles and integrable differential identities: Orthogonal ensemble and integrable differential identities

 If $j=2n$, we have $\varphi(j)\,\sigma(i)=1$ and

 which gives the sought equation for $w^{k}_{n}$, i.e.\

 As mentioned above, the commutator vanishes for all remaining entries.

-\item The proof is based on the map between the Toda and Pfaff lattice discovered in~\cite{Adler2000_skew, adler2002} and based on a mapping between the symmetric inner product $(\,\cdot\,\,,\,\cdot\,)_{\mathbf{0}}$ and a skew-symmetric one $\langle\,\cdot\,\,,\,\cdot\,\rangle_{\mathbf{0}}$, which further implies a mapping between a class of monic orthogonal polynomials and skew-orthogonal polynomials.
+\item The proof is based on the map between the Toda and Pfaff lattice discovered in~\cite{Adler2000_skew, adler2002} and based on a mapping between {the} symmetric inner product $(\,\cdot\,\,,\,\cdot\,)_{\mathbf{0}}^{{(2)}}$ ({defined below in equation~\eqref{eq:Hermiteweight}}) and {the above} skew-symmetric inner product $\langle\,\cdot\,\,,\,\cdot\,\rangle_{\mathbf{0}}$. {This map further} implies a mapping between a class of monic orthogonal polynomials and skew-orthogonal polynomials.
 In particular, this map allows us to relate the orthonormal polynomials~$p_n(z;\mathbf{0})$ in~\eqref{eq:orthonormal_poly}, i.e.\ the eigenfunctions of the Toda lattice Lax matrix, and the skew-orthonormal polynomials $q_n(z;\mathbf{0})$, i.e.\ the eigenfunctions of the Pfaff lattice Lax matrix.

 Let us first consider the eigenvalue problem~\eqref{eq:pfaff_eigenvalues} at $\mathbf{t} = \mathbf{0}$, i.e.

 For the sake of simplicity, until the end of the proof, all quantities, $q_{n}$ and~$w^{\ell}_{n}$ are understood to be evaluated at $\mathbf{t} = \mathbf{0}$.
 Writing the equations~\eqref{eq:eigenvalue_pfaff_zero_time} in components, we have